Colorado State University Pueblo Scholarships 2025–2026 | Automatic Merit & WUE

 Are international students eligible for aid?
 Yes.
 CSU Pueblo offers an International Merit Scholarship worth up to $10,000/year, renewable with good standing.

 What deadlines should I watch?
-FAFSA by May 1 for the First Generation Scholarship; ROTC and MVSC awards have their own application windows that open each year.
+FAFSA by May 1 for the First Generation Scholarship; Foundation scholarships due Mar 1; ROTC and MVSC awards have their own windows each year.

 🎖️ Honors College

 The University Honors Program at CSU Pueblo is designed for highly motivated students who want a deeper academic experience.
-It’s not automatic—you’ll need to apply—but accepted students gain access to small seminars, research opportunities, and a close-knit academic community that can make a big campus feel more personal.
+It’s not automatic—you’ll need to apply—but accepted students gain access to small seminars, faculty mentoring, research opportunities, priority registration, and a close-knit community that can make a big campus feel more personal.

 What a Typical CSU Pueblo Honors Student Looks Like: